grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-rule.md

 To evaluate the rule and see what alerts it would produce, click **Preview alerts**.
 It will display a list of alerts with state and value of for each one.

-## Opt-out a Loki or Prometheus datasource
+## Opt-out a Loki or Prometheus data source

-If you do not want to allow creating rules for a particular Loki or Prometheus datasource, go to it's settings page and uncheck "Manage alerts via Alerting UI".
+If you do not want to allow creating rules for a particular Loki or Prometheus data source, go to its settings page and clear the **Manage alerts via Alerting UI** checkbox.